 Summertime brings visions of picnics, sunsets, happy family outings, and…..BUGS.
 Big bugs.
 Little bugs.
 All kinds of creepy-crawly creatures, spoiling summer fun.

-So what are all the bugs you’re seeing, and what can you do about them?
-Read on to find out.
+So what are these bugs that you’re seeing, and what can you do about them?
+Let’s find out…

 Mississippi Bug Identification

-Read about 5 common Mississippi bugs below and learn which bugs are harmless, which are dangerous, and how to get rid of them.
+Below are 5 common Mississippi bugs below.
+Read on to learn which bugs are harmless, which are dangerous, and how to get rid of them altogether.

 1. American Cockroach